n8mlr/Mir/README.md

 ## Notes

 This project is considered in an alpha state and is not ready for use in any sort of production environment.
+Additionally, this has an embarrassingly small number of specs which should encourage you not to use this for your critical storage needs.